 *subject to Covid-19 developments

-The participants travelled from Mexico, Chile, Spain, Ireland, the Netherlands, Germany and Austria, in compliance with all quarantine regulations.
+The participants travelled from Mexico, Chile, Spain, Ireland, Columbia, Germany, the United Kingdom, Canada, Malaysia, Sweden and the United States of America to Austria, in compliance with all quarantine regulations.

 The Academy’s intensive, two and a half week programme combines sophisticated theory with hands-on practical experience in engineering and natural sciences.
 Besides knowledge transfer in these fields, social, cross-cultural and gender aspects were covered and discussed during lectures and workshops.